 What is Frontotemporal Dementia?

 FTD is a consequence of abnormal protein deposition in the frontal and temporal lobes of the brain.
 These regions define languages and behavioral expressions, which is why most patients suffering from FTD typically exhibit symptoms of speech and personality.
-The cause of FTD cannot be determined; however, it is familially associated because one in eight patients diagnosed with FTD have a family history of the disorder.
+The cause of FTD cannot be determined; however, it is familial.
+Studies show that out of 42 people with FTD, 19 people (about 45%) had at least one family member who also had an FTD-related condition.
+This means almost half of the cases were family-related.
 You should search for memory care facilities near me to provide the specialized support needed for individuals facing these challenges.
-Check out the link to learn more about memory care, its costs, benefits, and services.

 Symptoms of Frontotemporal Dementia